Vedat Erenoglu

 The evidence is in code.

-The graph is in a database.
+The relationships are in a graph.

 The current answer is in a context window.